dinakaranonline/blog/_posts/2020-07-05-How-to-find-useful-content-to-read-on-a-daily-basis.md

 image: assets/images/reading.jpg
 ---

 On the internet, I always had this struggle to find and read content daily.
 Read meaning not reading a book, but interesting content in the form of news articles, blogs, podcast or video content etc. Over the last decade, I tried a lot of different options but nothing seemed to work, partly because I did not have a lot of motivation to read, but the 'find interesting content and form reading routine' workflow too was not ideal.
-I come across different interesting articles in the timeline.
+I come across  interesting articles in the timeline of various social media.
 I bookmark or like them but then forget about it.
 Other times, I use Google Keep to bookmark and read later.
 But then, I forget about it totally.

 What I realized is that, even though there was interesting content on the web, somehow I always had a challenge with consuming content on a daily basis.
 Either there is so much content that I skip reading them or I have a lot of time, but nothing interesting to read.